joonan-lab/cwas/README.md

 As default, this command creates _CWAS workspace_ in your home directory.
 The path is `$HOME/.cwas`. `$HOME/.cwas/configuration.txt` has also generated.

-Alternatively, _CWAS workspace_ can be specified with `-w` argument.
+Alternatively, _CWAS workspace_ can be specified with `-w` option.
 The `configuration.txt` will also be generated in the specified _CWAS workspace_.

 ```bash
 .cwas